-How to Talk to Your Parent’s Doctor
+How to Discuss Medical Questions with Your Parent’s Doctor

 Last Updated: September 6, 2019

 Are you concerned about a parent or senior loved one’s health?
 Is your father or mother displaying signs of a condition like Alzheimer’s or arthritis, or is he or she having trouble remembering to check the mail or take their medications?

 If so, know you are not alone in your worry, and read the following tips on how to speak with your parent’s doctor about these concerns.

 An Adult Child’s Concerns About a Parent’s Health

 Over the years, Amy Goyer, author of “Juggling Life, Work, and Caregiving” and an AARP caregiving expert, has had a lot of experience talking to her parents’ doctors and taking them to their appointments.
 Goyer’s father and mother have always been grateful she has wanted to be involved with their care.
 But many parents are less enthusiastic when their adult child asks to go to appointments or talk to their doctor.

 “Stop butting in, I’m fine!” they say.
 They may not be fine, though.
 They may be “forgetting” to report symptoms, missing medications, or starting to fail in other ways.

 Experts say that if you acknowledge and try to understand a parent’s perspective, they’re more likely to see that you’re not trying to control them.
 Something like this can go a long way: “We want you to maintain your independence but also make sure there is no risk and that you are getting the best possible care.
 These are your decisions, but we really want to help you.”

 “Treating parents like children only reinforce the sense that they’re losing control, independence, and status,” says Carol Levine.
 She is the co-author of “The Family Caregiver Guide to Doctor Visits” and Director of the Families and Health Care Project at the United Hospital Fund.